UVA Logo

 • Faculty Wage Employee:A faculty employee who is hired to complete a short-term and/or part-time academic work assignment, such as teaching one or more courses for one or two academic terms.
 Faculty wage employees are not eligible for leave or other benefits and are exempt from the Fair Labor Standards Act.

-• Instructor:The individual listed in the University’s student information system (SIS) as the instructor for a course (or a discussion section or lab affiliated with a course), not to be confused with the rank of Instructor as defined in policy PROV-029: Faculty Appointment Types and Titles.
+• Instructor:The individual listed in the University’s student information system (SIS) as being primarily responsible for the instruction of a course (or a discussion section or lab affiliated with a course), not to be confused with the rank of Instructor as defined in policy PROV-029: Faculty Appointment Types and Titles.

 • Lecture Notes:Verbatim or summary notes of classroom lectures in/for courses at the University of Virginia.